gopala-kr/10-weeks/Projects-Blogs/06-ml-dl-frameworks/README.md

 ********************************
 **Goals of this article**

-* A casestudy to outilne all available AI-ML-DL-Scientific computing libraries/frameworks.
+* a casestudy to outilne all available AI-ML-DL-Scientific computing libraries/frameworks.
 * to study architectures of some importatnt frameworks/libraries

 ******************************